gregynogwmc/gregynogwmc.github.io/practical.md

 ## Financial support for participants with childcare responsibilities

-Financial support to attend the workshop is available for UK-based parents with childcare responsibilities through the London Mathematical Society’s Childcare Supplementary Grant Scheme.
+Financial support to attend the workshop is available for UK-based parents with childcare responsibilities through the London Mathematical Society's Childcare Supplementary Grant Scheme.